Beer Study Buddy

 Draft beer touches lines, faucets, couplers, FOBs, and drains that can collect beer stone, yeast, bacteria, mold, and soil.
 Dirty lines can create buttery, sour, vinegar-like, musty, or generally muddy flavors.
 They can also damage foam quality and aroma.
 Clean beer through dirty lines is no longer clean beer by the time it reaches the glass.

-Line cleaning should follow the current draft-quality standard used by the operation, including the DBQM baseline of caustic line cleaning at least every 14 days, proper chemical concentration, contact time, flow, safety gear, and rinsing.
-Faucets and couplers need attention because they are easy places for soil and microbial growth to hide.
-Staff should never mix cleaning chemicals casually or handle draft chemicals without training.
+Beyond the schedule, line cleaning should follow the full draft-quality standard adopted by the operation, controlling chemical concentration, contact time, and flow rather than treating cleaning as a quick flush.
+Faucets and couplers deserve particular attention because they are easy places for soil and microbial growth to hide.

 A useful service habit is to taste draft beer regularly, not only when a guest complains.
 The first pint of the day, a newly tapped keg, and a beer from a slow-moving line are all quality checkpoints.
 Tasting does not replace scheduled cleaning, but it helps catch problems before they become repeated service failures.

-- Rinse thoroughly and verify chemical removal; never push cleaning solution out of a line with beer.
+• Verify chemical removal when rinsing; never push cleaning solution out of a line with beer.

 Common Dispense Faults and What They Usually Mean